 McLean Park in Napier hosts international cricket and (occasionally) rugby matches.

 When horticultural magnate James Wattie entered his horse Even Stevens in the Melbourne Cup race in 1962, a sound system was installed in the Wattie’s factory in Hastings, so workers could listen to the race.
 Once it started work ceased, and the hotels in Hastings stopped serving beer.
 Even Stevens won, and when Wattie arrived back in town he booked out a hotel and shouted his entire staff a celebratory drink.

-The major racecourse of the region is the Hawke’s Bay Racing Centre in Hastings.
+The major racecourse in the region is the Hawke’s Bay Racing Centre in Hastings.
 Smaller courses are in Wairoa, Waipukurau and Woodville.

-Other equestrian sports played in the region are polo (Hastings and Wanstead), rodeo (Hastings, upper Mōhaka and Wairoa) and cross-country hunting.
-The first pony club in New Zealand was started in Hastings in 1940, and the city has hosted the Horse of the Year show since 1999.
+Other equestrian sports played in the region are polo (Hastings and Wanstead), rodeo (Hastings, Mōhaka and Wairoa) and cross-country hunting.
+The first pony club in New Zealand was formed in Hastings in 1940, and the city has hosted the Horse of the Year show since 1999.